Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 ## The guilt cycles of moral choices in complex systems
 If I choose to buy a beef burger from McDonald's, this may seem inoffensive to almost everyone.
-But the problem is I'm not just buying a pear, I'm interacting with many unseen actors: the McDonald's it's supplier, the company that transports the ingredients, the company that grows the wheat for the bun, etc. By purchasing the burger, I'm providing an economic incentive to these actors to continue operating, without necessarily knowing a thing about their operations.
+But the problem is I'm not just paying the cashier for the burger, I'm interacting with many unseen actors: the McDonald's it's supplier, the company that transports the ingredients, the company that grows the wheat for the bun, etc. By purchasing the burger, I'm providing an economic incentive to these actors to continue operating, without necessarily knowing a thing about their operations.

 Once your brain starts to crunch the moral algebra you can start feeling guilty about actions which previously seemed completely acceptable.

-## How do these moral systems handle the burger problem
+This is known as cognitive empathy.

 Individually I still believe they fail to solve this problem.